wp-plugins/csv-2-post/readme.txt

 * Bug Fixes
     * (critical) custom fields fix
 * General Improvements
-    * Category creator (without the need to create posts) added too the Your Creation page
+    * Category creator (without the need to create posts) added to the Your Creation page
-    * Feedburner email subscription form changed too CSV 2 POST feed
+    * Feedburner email subscription form changed to CSV 2 POST feed
     * Twitter button updated to the CSV2POST twitter account
-    * Adding tutorial RSS feed banner too the Updates screen
+    * Adding tutorial RSS feed banner to the Updates screen
     * Improved content design panels to be easier to understand
     * Advanced Categories panel only displays category templates in the menus and not all template designs
-    * Changed "Select CSV File" too "Select Database Tables" on the Create Post Creation Project panel
+    * Changed "Select CSV File" to "Select Database Tables" on the Create Post Creation Project panel
     * List of database tables in the Create Post Creation Project panel now indicates if a csv2post table has been used or not
 * Technical Improvements
     * Project ID is stored in meta for all template designs not just in certain circumstances